TommyPKeane/godot4_projects/README.md

 <a id="tofu-fl%C3%A2neur"></a>
 ### Tofu Flâneur

-This is my first game project with Godot, using Pixel Graphics I've created through [Aseprite](https://www.aseprite.org/) and/or [Pixaki], which I've made on macOS or iPadOS.
+This is my first game project with Godot, using Pixel Graphics I've created through [Aseprite](https://www.aseprite.org/) and/or [Pixaki](https://pixaki.com/), which I've made on macOS or iPadOS.

 ![Tofu Stunned Sprite Sheet (7 Frames)](./TofuFlaneur/characters/tofu/tofu-20230417-stunned.png)